Alfresco/docs-alfresco/content-services/latest/install/containers/helm.md

 1. Download the version specific values file you require from the [helm/alfresco-content-services](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services/){:target="_blank"}) folder.

-2. Deploy the specific version of ACS by running the following command (replacing `YOUR-DOMAIN-NAME` with the hosted zone you created earlier and `MAJOR` & `MINOR` with the appropriate values):
+2. Deploy the specific version of Content Services by running the following command (replacing `YOUR-DOMAIN-NAME` with the hosted zone you created earlier and `MAJOR` & `MINOR` with the appropriate values):

     ```bash
     helm install acs alfresco-incubator/alfresco-content-services \